Linaro/website/_posts/previous/2015-09-18-energy-aware-scheduling-eas-progress-update.md

 ---
 author: linaro
 categories:
-- Blog
+  - blog
 date: 2015-09-18 19:01:52
+description:
-description: Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
+  Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
 See the latest update.
+excerpt:
-excerpt: Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
+  Arm and Linaro are jointly developing Energy Aware Scheduling, a technique that improves power management on Linux by making it more central and easier to tune.
 See the latest update.
 layout: post
 link: /blog/core-dump/energy-aware-scheduling-eas-progress-update/
 slug: energy-aware-scheduling-eas-progress-update
 tags:
   - Core Dump
   - arm
   - Linux
   - Linux on Arm
 title: Energy Aware Scheduling (EAS) progress update
 wordpress_id: 9319
 ---